mjalleda/Selenium/Selenium_Tutorial/README.md

  1: Tools/Libraries : Required for Selenium learning & also for creating automation framework.
  2: Selenium Tutorial Index.
  3: Selenium Tutorial.
- 4: Differences between some methods/commands.
- 5: Topics not covered in this tutorial.
- 6: Some Java Concepts (which I used in framework)

 Tools & Libraries
 -----------------